 During normal digestion, food goes down the esophagus (the tube at the back of your throat) through a muscle or valve known as the lower esophageal sphincter (LES), and into the stomach.
-When you experience heartburn or acid reflux, the LES is relaxing or opening when it shouldn't and allowing acid from the stomach to rise back up into the esophagus.
+When you experience heartburn or acid reflux, the LES is relaxing, or opening, when it shouldn’t.
+This allows acid from the stomach to rise back up into the esophagus.

 That burning sensation you feel with heartburn is stomach acid harming the lining of the esophagus.
 Over time, repeated exposure of stomach acid to the lining of the esophagus can cause a condition known as esophagitis.

 Esophagitis is an inflammation of the esophagus that makes it prone to injuries like erosions, ulcers, and scar tissue.
 Symptoms of esophagitis may include pain, difficulty swallowing, and more acid regurgitation.
-A doctor can diagnose this condition with a combination of tests, including a biopsy or a barium x-ray.
+A doctor can diagnose this condition with a combination of tests, including an upper endoscopy and biopsy.